 Preparing an Income Statement

-An income statement –trading profit and loss statement is a very important document for a business.
+An income statement –trading gross profit and loss statement is a very important document for a business.
 The document shows how the company will be profitable or it is at a given time.
 The figure from the statement May also indicates how the company makes losses and in what sectors.

 Begin by writing the title of your income statement.
 It should always read like this: